 \section{Abstract}

-The safe linear bandit problem is a version of the classic linear bandit problem where the learner's actions must satisfy an uncertain linear constraint at all rounds.
+The safe linear bandit problem is a version of the classical stochastic linear bandit problem where the learner's actions must satisfy an uncertain constraint at all rounds.
 Due its applicability to many real-world settings, this problem has received considerable attention in recent years.
-We find that by exploiting the geometry of the specific problem setting, we can achieve improved regret guarantees for both well-separated problem instances and action sets that are finite star convex sets.
-Additionally, we propose a novel algorithm for this setting that chooses problem parameters adaptively and enjoys at least as good regret guarantees as existing algorithms.
+By leveraging a novel approach that we call \emph{directional optimism}, we find that it is possible to achieve improved regret guarantees for both well-separated problem instances and action sets that are finite star convex sets.
+Furthermore, we propose a novel algorithm for this setting that improves on existing algorithms in terms of empirical performance, while enjoying matching regret guarantees.
 Lastly, we introduce a generalization of the safe linear bandit setting where the constraints are convex and adapt our algorithms and analyses to this setting by leveraging a novel convex-analysis based approach.
-Simulation results show improved performance over existing algorithms for a variety of randomly sampled settings.